ileckfi/eXpansionPluginPack.github.io/docs/services/user_groups.md

 # User Groups

 User groups is a very powerful functionality of eXpansion<sup>2</sup>.

 Instead of handling players UI 1-by-1, we handle them as groups.
 This allows a better grouping of example manialinks & therefore increases performance.

 ## Default groups

+* **all_players** <br>`expansion.framework.core.user_groups.all_players`:
-**all_players** <br>`expansion.framework.core.user_groups.all_players`: As it's name indicates contains all players connected to the server.
+    As it's name indicates contains all players connected to the server.

+* **players** <br>`expansion.framework.core.user_groups.players`:
-**players** <br>`expansion.framework.core.user_groups.players`: All the "players" basically users that are not spectating.
+    All the "players" basically users that are not spectating.

-**spectators** <br>`expansion.framework.core.user_groups.spectators`: All players spectating.
+* **spectators** <br>`expansion.framework.core.user_groups.spectators`: All players spectating.

 If you wish to display a widget to spectators you can send it to the spectators group instead of each player individually.
 When a player enters a group the widget will be send to him and if he leaves it will be automatically hidden.

+As these groups uses the same base classes they can't be autowired

 > Admin Group is just an addition to User Groups

 So if you wish to send a menu whose content changes according to permissions you can simply send it for each admin group, and when a user enters/leaves a admin group his menu will properly update.

-Each group is a service that can be easily accessed.

 When creating a custom group you never have to handle the player disconnection case, that is automatically handled.